agrostar/zzapi/README.md

 zzAPI is made up of (at least):

 1. **Specs**: The YAML schema and description.
 2. **Runners**: The tools that can make one or more API requests.
-The current support is for a VS Code extension, but soon a command line runner will be available making it possible to integrate with a CI/CD pipeline
+Currently the only runner available is the [VS Code extension](https://github.com/agrostar/zzapi-vscode)
 3. **Documentation generators**: These will generate in different formats: We envisage a markdown generator to begin with.

 # Storage